 After law school, Matt spent 6 years as an Associate attorney at the Philadelphia office of Marshall, Dennehey, Warner, Coleman & Goggin, PC, a large insurance defense law firm, where he represented a variety of individual and corporate clients in litigation matters.
 Matt gained invaluable insight into the strategies and tactics used by insurance companies when defending claims asserted by injured individuals, and now uses the knowledge gained through that experience to help individuals who have fallen victim to the negligent actions of others.

-Matt was selected as a Pennsylvania Super Lawyer Rising Star in 2008 and 2017, was voted a Best Lawyer by readers of the Delaware County Daily Times in 2015, 2016, 2017, and 2018.
+Matt was selected as a Pennsylvania Super Lawyer Rising Star in 2008, 2017, 2018, and 2019, and was voted a Best Lawyer by readers of the Delaware County Daily Times in 2015, 2016, 2017, 2018, and 2019.
 Matt is admitted to practice in the State Courts in Pennsylvania as well as in the United States District Court for the Eastern District of Pennsylvania.
 He is also a member of the Delaware County Bar Association and the Pennsylvania Bar Association.

 In the legal field, Matt is also a published author, having written for the Penn State International Law Review, Medical Trial Technique Quarterly, the American Bar Association’s Affiliate, and the American Bar Association’s Young Lawyer.
 Matt has also served as an Assistant Editor of both the American Bar Association’s Affiliate and Young Lawyer publications.

 In the past, Matt has served as a Presiding Judge in the Quaker Classic Mock Trial Invitational conducted at the University of Pennsylvania, and served as a Panelist on the American Bar Association’s Advisory Panel.
-Matt previously served as a member of the Brookhaven Borough Ordinance Committee, as the Chairperson of the Brookhaven Borough Local Taxpayer Bill of Rights Tax Appeals Board, and as the Solicitor for the Brookhaven Borough Civil Service Commission.
-Matt is currently the Solicitor for Brookhaven Borough.
+Matt previously served as a member of the Brookhaven Borough Ordinance Committee, as the Chairperson of the Brookhaven Borough Local Taxpayer Bill of Rights Tax Appeals Board, as the Solicitor for the Brookhaven Borough Civil Service Commission, and as the Solicitor for Brookhaven Borough.

-Georgia L. Stone, Esquire, became interested in a legal career when she shadowed a Delaware County attorney for one month as part of the Career Exploration program at Sun Valley High School.
+Georgia L. Stone, Esquire, became interested in a legal career when she shadowed a local Delaware County attorney as part of the Career Exploration program at Sun Valley High School.

 After high school, Georgia attended Messiah College, graduating magna cum laude, and attended law school at the Penn State University Dickinson School of Law, where she served as Research Editor of the Dickinson Law Review, was certified as a "Public Interest Advocate," was selected for membership in The Woolsack Society, and was awarded The Robert J. and Mary Ellen Landy Award, The Harry E. Kalodner Memorial Award, and the CALI award for excellence in Estate Planning and Wealth Transfer Transactions.